Nova Scotia players cannot access a provincially regulated online casino. However, many residents use offshore platforms that accept NS players.

 - Contacting customer support during Atlantic Time hours

-Testing focused on real-world usability rather than advertised features.
+- Testing focused on real-world usability rather than marketing claims

 Nova Scotia-specific evaluation criteria